service-portal/x-archive/README.md

 ### Service Portal
 Service Portal contains of two parts:
-- Framework: a set of APIs and Angular services and directives that help to render portals.
+- Framework: a set of APIs and Angular.js services and directives that help to render portals.
-- Portals: a group of independent pages that reference each other by their `page id`.
+- Portals. a group of pages linked by their pageId.
+For example: `sp_config` is a Portal contains a set tools to help you configure and create and mantain widgets.

 ### Portal Configuration
 <table width="100%">